 Based on this, one can clearly deduct that commencing routine annual mammography screening at the age of 30 years, 10 years younger than your typical screened woman, is certainly beneficial to the patient.

 The issue with using mammography in women younger than 40 years of age is the reduced sensitivity and specifity due to the presence of a denser breast in young women.
-Therefore, many women who get a mammogram before the age of 40 years (up to 8.6%) will be recalled to redo the exam.
+Therefore, many women who get a mammogram before the age of 40 years (up to 8.6%) will need a second assessment exam (recall rate).

 To lower the recall rate, we recommend comparing the current mammography images with previous mammography images for the same patient.
 Comparing to previous examinations lowers the recall rate to 3.66%.

 Mammography is superior to magnetic resonance imaging in the detection of early precancerous regions, such as intraductal carcinoma in situ, which is characterized by small microcalcifications on mammography.